Skip to main content

 • In this instance, the veteran must prove that their condition is uniquely hinders their ability to obtain substantially gainful employment and therefore should not be rated on the standard disability rating criteria.

-The VA disability lawyers at Chisholm, Chisholm & Kilpatrick may be able to help with your appeal for disability benefits based on your basal cell carcinoma.
+If your disability claim for basal cell carcinoma was denied, the VA disability lawyers at Chisholm, Chisholm & Kilpatrick may be able to help with your appeal.
 For a free case evaluation, call our office at 800-544-9144.

 About the Author